danade002/ONPREM-AZURE-V2-TASK/README.md

 ## How to Use

 1. Update the `dev.tfvars` file with your specific configuration values.
-2. Run `terraform init` to initialize your Terraform workspace.
+2. Run `terraform init -backend-config='dev.config' `.
 3. Run `terraform plan -var-file=dev.tfvars` to see the changes that will be made.
 4. Run `terraform apply -var-file=dev.tfvars` to apply the changes.